 - (1) Policy.
 It is the policy of the State of Oregon to encourage open and impartial competition in public contracting.
-Competition exists not only in prices, but in a Contractor's ability to perform, technical competence, ability to provide timely deliveries, and quality and performance of products and services.
+An Agency may establish Competition by comparing price, product and service quality, product performance, and an Entity's: ability to perform, technical competence, ability to make timely deliveries.
 While an Invitation to Bid is a common method of procurement, it is not always the most advantageous or practical solicitation method.
-However pursuant to State policy, Agencies must make every effort to construct public improvements, as defined in ORS 279.011, at the least cost to the Agency. - (2) Solicitation Methods.
-The Agency may encourage meaningful competition through a variety of solicitation methods.
-The Agency shall choose the solicitation method that is most likely to encourage Offers representing optimal value to the Agency. - (a) The Agency may use an Invitation to Bid if the Agency believes it will receive optimal value by selecting the lowest priced Offer that meets the technical requirements of the Agency's Specifications - (b) The Agency may use a Request for Proposal if the Agency believes it will receive optimal value:
+But an Agency must make every effort to construct Public Improvements at the least cost to the Agency. - (2) Solicitation Methods.
+An Agency may encourage meaningful competition through a variety of solicitation methods.
+The Agency shall choose the solicitation method that is most likely to encourage Offers representing optimal value to the Agency. - (a) An Agency may use an Invitation to Bid if the Agency believes it will receive optimal value by selecting the lowest priced Offer that meets the technical requirements of the Agency's Specifications. - (b) An Agency may use a Request for Proposal if an Agency believes it will receive optimal value: - (A) By selecting an Offer using both price and non-price related factors, or - (B) By selecting an Offer using both price and non-price related factors and permitting negotiations pursuant to OAR 137-030-0090. - (c) An Agency may permit negotiations under a Request for Proposal pursuant to OAR 137-030-0090 if: - (A) The Agency intends to consider alternative terms and conditions to reduce Agency cost or enhance the value of the product or service requested, or - (B) The Agency finds negotiation is required to effect a successful procurement (e.g. the specifications are complex and the Agency expects numerous queries as to the proper interpretation of the specification; the Work requires a high level of technical or managerial competence that cannot be defined adequately in the specifications; or the Agency believes negotiations are necessary to gauge the Proposer's understanding of complex specifications).